Cover the Basics

-The number one hormonal imbalance in men is with testosterone and estrogen.
-Other health related problems may contribute to hormonal balance in men.
-Poor diet and lifestyle choices are the most common reason for hormonal imbalance and low sperm count and health.
+The number one hormonal imbalance in men is with the ratio of testosterone vs. estrogen.
+Other health related problems may contribute to hormonal imbalance in men.
+Poor diet and lifestyle choices are the most common reason for hormonal imbalance, low sperm count and health.
 Common signs of hormonal imbalance in men are low libido, abnormal hair growth, and erectile dysfunction.

 The most common hormonal imbalance in men:

 Low cervical mucous is one of the simplest yet most important factors to becoming pregnant.
 If the cervical mucous is scant, non existent or too acidic, then the sperm will not be able to make there way to the cervix.

 Causes of Low Cervical Mucus